 |itching of your nose or throat||X||X|

-Allegra and Zyrtec are available over-the-counter in many forms.
-The table below details the forms and the approved age ranges.
-For specific dosage information on either drug, read the product package carefully or talk to your doctor.
+Allegra and Zyrtec are available OTC in many forms.
+The table below details the forms.
+For specific dosage information on either drug, read the product package carefully or talk to your doctor or pharmacist.